PSEi falls as inflation hits 7.2%

 Risk appetite was further weakened by renewed geopolitical tensions in the Middle East, particularly escalating hostilities between the US and Iran in the Strait of Hormuz, a critical global oil chokepoint.

 Sector performance was largely negative.
-Property (+0.19%) managed to eke out gains, while mining and oil (-2.07%) led the declines amid volatile commodity sentiment.
-Market breadth was weak, with only seven index gainers, led by ACEN (+7.91%), while Century Pacific Food, Inc. (CNPF) (-5.87%) was the biggest laggard.
+Property (+0.19 percent) managed to eke out gains, while mining and oil (-2.07 percent) led the declines amid volatile commodity sentiment.
+Market breadth was weak, with only seven index gainers, led by ACEN (+7.91 percent), while Century Pacific Food Inc. (CNPF) (-5.87 percent) was the biggest laggard.

 On the currency front, the peso closed at P61.55 per US dollar, slightly firmer than the previous session but still near all-time lows.